base, crystal, ice, crystal meth, meth, shabu, ox blood, whiz, goey

 There are different forms of methamphetamine, generally distinguished by their appearance and perceived purity.
 The three main forms are:

 - crystalline (ice or crystal)

 It is illegal to use, possess, supply or manufacture methamphetamine in New South Wales.

 How methamphetamines are used

-Methamphetamine can be swallowed, snorted, smoked or injected.
+Methamphetamine can be swallowed, snorted, smoked, inhaled as a vapour or injected.
 Ice is usually smoked or injected.

 The short-term effects of methamphetamine include: